cathodique/mmap-io/README.md

 # Fork Notice

+This is a fork of @raygun-nickj/mmap-io, **made specifically for [Cathodique](https://cathodique.de)**.
+This means two things:
+- You may not find use for some functions in this library
-This is a fork of @raygun-nickj/mmap-io, as the upstream repo is no longer maintained.
-(Plus, it is incompatible with the electron memory cage)
+- This library might be less optimized than the aforementionned library, since it is made to run with respect to the electron memory cage.

 This version of mmap-io builds on Node v8-23, and provides binaries for Windows, macOS and Linux via @mapbox/node-pre-gyp.